MCP

 - Start with Select specific actions for better governance and predictability, especially in production.

-Step 4: Save the Skill
+Step 4: Save the Tool

 After saving: